 Just about anything produced by International Harvester Corporation (“IHC”) almost always gets top billing on the rare occasions we find one for sale.
-Not only is this 1964 IHC Travelall Wagon currently listed here on Craigslist in Haverill, New Hampshire a rare site, with only a stated 18,000 original miles this may be the lowest mileage example in existence.
+Not only is this 1964 IHC Travelall Wagon listed July 2020 on Craigslist in Haverhill, New Hampshire a rare sight, with only a stated 18,000 original miles this may be the lowest mileage example in existence.
 Formerly a Fire House vehicle, the current caretaker is asking $15,000 for it.
 While Hagerty Insurance oddly does not provide a value for these vehicles currently, the asking price falls with the “Low”, “Average”, and “High” retail value range of $7,695, $16,200, and $38,520, respectively on the NADA Guides Classic Car Online Valuation Tool tool.
-If you are serious about buying this bare-bones Travelall, you can start the conversation by calling John at 978-372-0487 and when you do, please remember to mention you saw his IH featured here on GuysWithRides.com.

 We came across this picture collage of the Travelall through the years posted on YouTube:

-With six cylinder power controlled by a three-on-a-tree stick shift, this is a bare-bones survivor Travelall that appears to be a very solid example based on the pictures provided.
-While we hope the vintage Pepsi and Coke coolers shown in the cargo area are included with the sale, you may want to double-check with seller just to be sure.
+With six-cylinder power controlled by a three-on-a-tree stick shift, this is a bare-bones survivor Travelall that appears to be a very solid example based on the pictures provided.
+While we hope the vintage Pepsi and Coke coolers shown in the cargo area are included with the sale, you may want to double-check with the seller just to be sure.
 Good luck with the purchase!